Parameters Tied to Treewidth: Separators

-Separators can be seen as a generalisation of the ideas presented in the famous planar separator theorem \citep{LT79}, which essentially states that a planar graph $G$ with $n$ vertices has a $(O(\sqrt{n}),V(G),\frac{2}{3})^*$-separator.
+Separators can be seen as a generalisation of the ideas presented in the famous planar separator theorem \citep{LT79}, which essentially states that a planar graph $G$ with $n$ vertices contains a $(O(\sqrt{n}),V(G),\frac{2}{3})^*$-separator.
 Unfortunately, the precise definition of a separator and the separation number is inconsistent across the literature.
-The above definition is an attempt to unify all existing definitions. \citet{RS-GraphMinorsII-JAlg86} gave the first lower bound on $\tw(G)$ in terms of separators, though they do not use the term, nor do they give an explicit definition of separation number.
-This definition is equivalent to our standard definition but with $c$ fixed at $\frac{1}{2}$. \citet{GM-JCTB}, give the above variant definition, with $c$ fixed at $\frac{1}{2}$, and instead call it a \emph{balanced separator}. \citet{Reed97} defines separators using our standard definition, with $c=\frac{2}{3}$. \citet{Bodlaender-TCS98} defines type-1 and type-2 separators, which have variable proportion (i.e. allow for different values of $c$), but are not defined on sets other than $V(G)$.
-Sometimes \citep{Fox11,GM-JCTB,Bodlaender-TCS98} instead of considering components in $G-X$, separators are defined as partitioning the vertex set of $G-X$ into exactly two parts $A$ and $B$, such that no edge has an endpoint in both parts and $|A \cap S|,|B \cap S| \leq c|S|$.
+The above definition is an attempt to unify the existing definitions. \citet{RS-GraphMinorsII-JAlg86} gave the first lower bound on $\tw(G)$ in terms of separators, though they do not use the term.
+This definition is equivalent to our standard definition but with $c$ fixed at $\frac{1}{2}$. \citet{marxgrohe}, give the above variant definition, with $c$ fixed at $\frac{1}{2}$, and instead call it a \emph{balanced separator}. \citet{Reed97} defines separators using our standard definition, with $c=\frac{2}{3}$. \citet{Bodlaender-TCS98} defines ``type-1" and ``type-2" separators (see below for an explanation), which have variable proportion (i.e. allow for different values of $c$), but are not defined on sets other than $V(G)$.
+Sometimes \citep{Fox11,marxgrohe,Bodlaender-TCS98} instead of considering components in $G-X$, separators are defined as partitioning the vertex set of $G-X$ into exactly two parts $A$ and $B$, such that no edge has an endpoint in both parts and $|A \cap S|,|B \cap S| \leq c|S|$.
 (In fact, \citet{Bodlaender-TCS98} uses both this definition and the standard ``components of $G-X$" definition as the difference between type-1 and type-2 separators.)
 As long as $c \geq \frac{2}{3}$, this is equivalent to considering the components, since Lemma~\ref{lemma:comptrick} and Corollary~\ref{corollary:comptrick} allow partitioning of the components into parts $A$ and $B$.
 However, for lower values of $c$ this no longer holds, for example, if $c=\frac{1}{2}$, it is possible that each component contains exactly $\frac{1}{3}$ of the vertices of $S$, so there is no acceptable partition into $A$ and $B$.
 As a result, $c=\frac{2}{3}$ and $c=\frac{1}{2}$ are the most ``natural" choices for $c$.